webrecorder/browsertrix-crawler/docs/docs/user-guide/common-options.md

 ## Sitemap Parsing

-The `--sitemap` option can be used to have the crawler parse a sitemap and extract all relevant URLs.
+The `--sitemap` option can be used to have the crawler parse a sitemap and queue any found URLs while respecting the crawl's scoping rules and limits.
+Browsertrix Crawler is able to parse regular sitemaps as well as sitemap indices that point out to nested sitemaps.

 By default, `--sitemap` will look for a sitemap at `<your-seed>/sitemap.xml`.
-If a website's sitemap is hosted at a different URL, you can pass the URL with the flag like `--sitemap <sitemap url>`.
+If a website's sitemap is hosted at a different URL, pass the URL with the flag like `--sitemap <sitemap url>`.

-Browsertrix Crawler is able to parse regular sitemaps as well as sitemap indices that point out to nested sitemaps.

 The `--sitemapFrom`/`--sitemapFromDate` and `--sitemapTo`/`--sitemapToDate` options allow for only extracting pages within a specific date range.
 If set, these options will filter URLs from sitemaps to those greater than or equal to (>=) or lesser than or equal to (<=) a provided ISO Date string (`YYYY-MM-DD`, `YYYY-MM-DDTHH:MM:SS`, or partial date), respectively.